Reference documentation for deal.II version Git a0ed999 2017-04-23 20:28:47 -0600

 pcout stream.
 Apart from this, the only other cosmetic change is that we output how many degrees of freedom there are per process, and how many iterations it took for the linear solver to converge:

 main() works the same way as most of the main functions in the other example programs, i.e., it delegates work to the

 run function of a master object, and only wraps everything into some code to catch exceptions:

-Here is the only real difference: PETSc requires that we initialize it at the beginning of the program, and un-initialize it at the end.
-The class MPI_InitFinalize takes care of that.
-The original code sits in between, enclosed in braces to make sure that the
+Here is the only real difference: MPI and PETSc both require that we initialize these libraries at the beginning of the program, and un-initialize them at the end.
+The class MPI_InitFinalize takes care of all of that.

 Here is some output generated in the 12th cycle of the program, i.e. with roughly 300,000 unknowns: